cheytan86/interview-proj/readme.md

 docker-compose down
 ```

-3. Run on browserstack ( have not been tested due to license issue)
+#### Run on browserstack ( have not been tested due to license issue)

 ```
 npm run browserstackTest
 ```
 ### Generate Html Report using Allure

-To generate Html report once execution is complete
+To generate Html report once execution is complete, run followin command on terminal:

 ```
 npm run generateAllureReport